vmware/differential-datalog/doc/tutorial/tutorial.md

 atom to the left of `:-` is the *head* of the rule; atoms to the right of `:-` form the *body* of the rule.
 Commas in the body of the rule represent logical conjunctions, i.e., if all atoms in the body are true, then the head of the rule holds.
+Finally, note the mandatory dot in the end of the rule.

 The above rule computes an inner join of `Word1` and `Word2` relations on the `cat` field.